wabiconf/2025/index.md

 #### <u> Where : </u>
-WABI 2025 will be held at the University of Maryland, in College Park, MD
+WABI 2025 will be held at the University of Maryland, in College Park, MD For directions to the Brendan Iribe Center, where the confrence will be held, see [here](https://wabiconf.github.io/2025/rooms/room-a/).
 <br>

 #### <u> When: </u>